 - 3/4 pineapple, sliced like spears.

-- 1 cup sweetened coconut flakes, toasted (For garnishing; it’s up to you if you want).
+- 1 cup sweetened coconut flakes, toasted (as a garnish, if you want).

 - For the Coconut Rice